TimoGuy/BTZC_game_engine/README.md

                 - SOLUTION: There's a provided accept-inputs-from-here function `ImGuizmo::SetAlternateWindow()`
             - [x] Add changing the transform space of the gizmo.
                 - Keep it universal tho.
+        - [ ] @BUGFIX: Transform gizmo starts in world space even tho dropdown starts in local space.
+Decide on one!
         - [ ] @TEST: The local and global object transform hierarchy stuff!
+            - Doesn't work atm for some reason.
+            - Ok it looks like it's trying to work but it's failing miserably.
+                - It doesn't update when
     - [ ] Collision represented as green wireframe triangles.
         - Depth test enabled.
         - Drawn after postprocessing step that tonemaps hdr->ldr.